chrisvdm/rwsdk-notes-app-tutorial/README.md

 ### 2. Create your database instance

-Now that you have described what your database should look, it is time to create it.
+Now that we have described what our database should look like, it is time to create it.

 ```ts
 // src/db/db.ts